Hefezopf/stock-analyse/README.md

 # Stock Analyse
 Automated Stock Analysis.

-Shell script to check given stock quotes and their averages of the last 95, 38, 18 days.
+Shell script to check a list of given stock quotes and their averages of the last 95, 38, 18 days.

 Stochastic, RSI and MACD are calculated as well.

-Values are calculated on XETRA end-of-day quotes
+Values are calculated on XETRA end-of-day quotes.

+Html outputs with charts and alerts.

 Alerts via email.